.

 Prevention Strategies for Contamination

-• Avoid potential cross-contamination by restricting the movement of contaminated materials or equipment into designated clean areas.
+• Controlled Workflow Separation: Prevent cross-contamination by restricting the movement of potentially contaminated materials or equipment into designated clean zones.

 Expired Reagents